iamsellek/mable/README.md

 ## Instantiation

 MableObject is a class with generic type T that applies to the hash table that you'll be using.
 It takes an optional initial value if you already have one.
 The initial value can be either a JS object being used as a hash table or an array.
+If you're using an array, make sure to pass in the id key of your generic type T that Mable can use as a unique identifier.
 Regardless of your initial value type, Mable stores its data in a hash table and references it as `The Object`.

 ```
 // The variable peopleHash is a hash table with ids of type string or number and values of type Person.